 As far as Christmas Eve and Christmas Day go, it’s kind of the opposite to what happens in the UK.
-Christmas Eve will be quiet with most restaurants closed in the evening and Sunday service public transport; while on Christmas day most people go out to a restaurant (it’s hard to get a table if you don’t book) and then to the cinema, theatre or the circus.
+Christmas Eve will be quieter; while on Christmas day most people go out to a restaurant (it’s hard to get a table if you don’t book) and then to the cinema, theatre or the circus.
 Some people like going to the midnight mass at the cathedral on the 24th or to the Carol Concert at Iglesia De La Compañia (behind La Lonja).
-There’s also a big Christmas concert at the Palau De La Musica on the 21st.
+There’s also a Mahler concert at the Palau de les Arts on December 23rd.

 If it’s Christmas atmosphere you are looking for, Valencia’s got more to offer than you might think.
 Or perhaps you just prefer to stay indoors and sleep through the whole thing.
 Whatever you decide to do, have a great Christmas!